algolia/algoliasearch-laravel/README.md

 Contact::reindex(true, true);
 ```

-To keep settings that you set on the Algolia dashboard when reindexing and setting settings:
+To keep settings that you set on the Algolia dashboard when reindexing and changing settings:

 ```php
 Contact::reindex(true, true, true);